Kitware/VTK/Rendering/WebGPU/README.md

 ```

 ##### Run the Rendering Core tests
+The RenderingCore vtk.module can be edited to link the unit tests with `VTK::RenderingWebGPU` module.
+After uncommenting the module name under `TEST_DEPENDS`, rebuild and run the tests.
 Very few of these pass.
 ```sh
 $ export VTK_WINDOW_BACKEND=SDL2
 $ export VTK_GRAPHICS_BACKEND=WEBGPU